Our Team of Staff and Fundraising Team

 Jenny joined Sight Concern in 2006 as CEO.
 She has a degree in Psychology and has worked for various charities, Housing Associations and Worcestershire County Council, supporting people with different needs including children and adults with learning disabilities, providing domiciliary care and running a young homeless project.

-As the organisation’s most senior member of staff and she is responsible for the overall administration and financial management of the charity, development and implementation of the long-term strategy, compliance with legal requirements, raising awareness and promoting issues that affect people with sight loss in Worcestershire and for directing its operations in accordance with the policy decisions of the Board of Trustees.
+As the organisation’s most senior member of staff, she is responsible for the overall administration and financial management of the charity, development and implementation of the long-term strategy, compliance with legal requirements, raising awareness and promoting issues that affect people with sight loss in Worcestershire and for directing its operations in accordance with the policy decisions of the Board of Trustees.

 She is currently also a trustee of Worcester Snoezelen and a Director of New Outlook Housing Association.
 She has a real passion for helping people to achieve their goals and ensuring that everyone is treated with dignity and respect.